orangeeli/rails-api-example/README.md

 Contrary to the previous branch, the purpose with this branch was to run, the project against the latest stable versions of rails, rspec and mongoid as of late May 2016.

-Rails API option is not available on rails 4.2.6, yet you can added as a gem dependency `gem 'rails-api'`.
+Rails API option is not available on rails 4.2.6, yet you can add it as a gem dependency `gem 'rails-api'`.

 #### Branch _rails3.0.3_ ####
 This branch has some substantial changes compared to the other branches, due to the use of legacy versions of both rails and ruby.
 The main issue is the map key/value declaration.